Jubeki/doctor-olivier-medical-practice/README.md

 - Prof. Dr. Dr. Med.
 Corey B. Olivier

 1. Define the title of the website, choose a suitable domain name (making sure that it is still available) and provide a brief explanation of its purpose.
-    * Title: Doctor Olivier -- Medical Practice
+    * Title: Doctor Olivier &ndash; Medical Practice
     * Domain: doctor-olivier.uk
     * Purpose: provide information about medical practice (opening hours, team, location, services, news) self-advert, online-appointments (booking & execution).